Craig Robins

 Craig Lewis Robins (born February 15, 1963) is an American businessman, investor, and philanthropist.
 He is the founder and CEO of Dacra Development, the co-founder and co-owner of Design Miami and developer of the Miami Design District.

 Early life and education

-Robins was born to a Jewish family in Miami Beach, FL.
-His father, Gerald Robins was a successful Miami Beach real estate developer who moved to Florida from New York City in the 1950s.
-He has a sister, Gina.
+Robins was born into a Jewish family in Miami Beach, Florida.
+His father, Gerald Robins, was a successful Miami Beach real estate developer who moved to Florida from New York City in the 1950s.
+He has a sister, named Gina.
 In 1972, his parents divorced and his father remarried to Joan Benjamin who had two children from a previous marriage: Scott (born 1963) and Stacy (born 1965).
 Robins was greatly influenced by his father who worked extensively in Miami Beach and raised Craig and his three siblings on Star Island.

 Robins attended the University of Barcelona in 1982 and credits his time as a student in Spain for inspiring his passion for art, design and architecture.
 He went on to earn a Bachelor of Arts degree from the University of Michigan in 1984 and graduated from the University of Miami School of Law in 1987.